anna-kapanadze/anna-kapanadze/README.md

 ## Current Projects
 - Gender Data Gap in ASR: An empirical audit of Automatic Speech Recognition accuracy across gender ratios, inspired by Invisible Women by Caroline Criado Perez.
-- Theology & AI Ethics: Authoring a moral framework for Christian communities regarding the status and societal implications of AI.
+- Theology & AI Ethics: Authoring a book for Christian communities regarding the status and societal implications of AI.
 - Major Project (Details TBC): An AI-powered character visualisation platform for book readers.
 Spoiler-safe & community-driven.

 ## Currently Reading